lidofinance/lido-dao/README.md

 ## Lido DAO

-The Lido DAO is a Decentralized Autonomous Organization that manages the liquid staking protocol by deciding on key parameters (e.g., setting fees, assigning staking providers and oracles, etc.) through the voting power of governance token (DPG) holders.
+The Lido DAO is a Decentralized Autonomous Organization that manages the liquid staking protocol by deciding on key parameters (e.g., setting fees, assigning node operators and oracles, etc.) through the voting power of governance token (DPG) holders.

 Also, the DAO will accumulate service fees and spend them on insurance, research, development, and protocol upgrades.
 Initial DAO members will take part in the threshold signature for Ethereum 2.0 by making BLS threshold signatures.